jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 than three.’
 ‘Your hair wants cutting,’ said the Hatter.
 He had been looking at Alice for some time with great curiosity, and this was his first speech.
-‘You should learn not to make personal remarks,’ Alice said with some severity, ‘it’s very rude.’
+‘You should learn not to make personal remarks,’ Alice said with some sever- ity, ‘it’s very rude.’

-The Hatter opened his eyes very wide on hearing this; but all he saidwas, ‘Why is a raven like a writing-desk?’
+The Hatter opened his eyes very wide on hearing this; but all he said was, ‘Why is a raven like a writing-desk?’
 ‘Come, we shall have some fun now!’ thought Alice.
 ‘I’m glad they’ve begun asking riddles. – I believe I can guess that,’ she added aloud.